PuzzleFlow/tochtli/tutorials/client-notifications.md

 client = LogAnalyzer::Client.new
 client.send_new_log ARGV[0]
 {% endhighlight %}

-It was simple.
-Isn't it?
+It was simple, wasn't it?

 ## The First Test

 At first let's start the server with the command: `bundle exec ruby server.rb` and client: `bundle exec ruby client.rb sample.log` for the log file `sample.log`:

 ```
 # Logfile created on 2015-08-10 10:06:45 +0200 by logger.rb/47272
 D, [2015-08-10T10:07:02.366427 #4624] DEBUG -- : Sample debug